R-Lum/Luminescence/cran-comments.md

 This minor release replaces the version 0.8.0 submitted to CRAN recently.
-We had not been aware of the problems with the package `data.table` on CRAN and we thus now lowered required version.
+We had not been aware of the problems with the package 'data.table' on CRAN and we thus now lowered required package version number for 'data.table'.

 We furthermore reduced the size of the example data and lowered the required R version to 3.3.0 (3.4.0 previously).

+## R CMD check --as-cran results

+0 errors | 0 warnings | 0 note

 ## Addressed CRAN requests